website masthead

 Normal Wear

 Transformers will not last forever.
 Even with the best care, transformers have a limited life span.
-Therefore, the older a transformer is, the greater the likelihood the problems originated from standard wear over the years.
+Therefore, the older a transformer is, the greater the likelihood that the problems originated from standard wear over the years.

 Age is such a strong determinant of transformer failure that a curve correlates the number of problems with the age of the system.
-For instance, a relatively higher number of problems early in the life span of the transformer typically happens from issues such as improper installation, operation or the wrong specs.
+For instance, a relatively higher number of problems early in the lifespan of the transformer typically happens from issues such as improper installation, operation or the wrong specs.
 These problems appear soon after installation when the unit’s inability to meet the facility’s needs becomes apparent due to not using a properly sized or operated unit.

 Next, a lull in issues occurs as the device settles into many years of stable operation.
 Generally, during this middle period, normal wear does not cause a problem.
 However, natural disasters can cause sudden failure of the unit.